concord-consortium/collaborative-learning/docs/document-types.md

 ```

 Note that only personal documents and learning logs have the `title` property (other document types are given titles automatically) and the `properties` property, which is used to store additional information like whether or not the document has been "deleted" by the user (i.e. should be hidden in the UI).

+## Publications

+The user has the option of publishing many of the preceding document types for the whole class.
+Under the hood, a published document is just a read-only copy of the document with some additional metadata, e.g. the `originDoc`, which indicates the id of the document from which it was published.
+A user can publish a given document multiple times, resulting in multiple versions of the published document.
+By convention, only the most recent version of a given publication is shown in the UI, but all published version are (currently) maintained internally.

+### Published Problem Documents

+Type-specific metadata for published problem documents is stored at `/{classPath}/offerings/{offeringId}/publications`.

+### Published Personal Documents

+getClassPersonalPublicationsPath(user)

+Type-specific metadata for published personal documents is stored at